Karanam-Deepika/code-1/README.md

 # code-1
-Here, are the coding I practiced and solve ....Have a look at them..  :-} :-}
+Here, are some coding quuestions I practiced and solve ....Have a look at them..  :-} :-}